publiclab/plots2/README.md

 * Mac OS X: Macs ship with sqlite3 already installed.
 * Ubuntu/Debian: `sudo apt-get install sqlite3`
 * Fedora/Red Hat/CentOS: `sudo yum install sqlite` -- you may need `sqlite-devel` as well.

+### Search

+We use the [solr](https://lucene.apache.org/solr/) search engine via the [sunspot gem](https://github.com/sunspot/sunspot).
+Solr requires Java, which is therefore a requirement for running tests; on a Debian/Ubuntu system, you can install the necessary libraries with:

+`sudo apt-get install openjdk-7-jre openjdk-7-jdk icedtea-7-plugin`

+However, to ease installation, we're hoping to [make Java optional](https://github.com/publiclab/plots2/issues/832) for testing.
+If you get stuck on this step, you can _open a pull request with your changes_ -- please add the prefix `[testing]` to the title -- which will then be automatically tested by our TravisCI service.

 ### Image libraries